RushilSethi/seriesly-tracked/README.md

   - **Publish Directory:** `dist`

 ## **📜 License**
-This is just a personal project, but feel free to use or modify it if it helps. **MIT License.**
+This is just a personal project, but if you somehow find it useful, feel free to use it. **MIT License.**

 ---

-_Not a fancy project, just something that works for me._ 😊
+_Is this the most practical app?
+Probably not.
+But hey, it solves an oddly specific problem for me._ 😆